The 3 Most Popular Vises for Lock Picking

 In addition to providing ourselves with a new challenge, we can get a ton of pretty cool benefits from throwing our lock into a vise, and it is always nice to have that extra hand!

 Remember that you don't need a lock picking vise when first starting, and it's far better to spend that money on new and more challenging locks.

-However, when you begin picking more difficult locks and know that you are in lock picking for the long haul, a vise is a critical piece of equipment that will help you take your skills to the next level!
+However, when you begin picking more complicated locks and know that you're in this hobby for the long haul, a vise is a critical piece of equipment that will help you take your skills to the next level!

 I hope this little guide cleared up any questions you may have had about using and buying vises for lock picking.
-If you liked this guide, have any comments or questions, be sure to throw it down in the comments below!
+If you would like to learn more about lock picking, check out my Academy for more free guides.